 - Hostile Takeover

 You said enough is enough when even the police riot squads started retreating on a daily basis.
 You knew this would happen.
-Two parts economic death-spiral to one part political upheaval, sprinkle with broiling heat, stir, and blam: complete societal meltdown.
+Two parts economic death-spiral to one part political upheaval, sprinkle with broiling heat, stir, and bam: complete societal meltdown.

 On the way out the door you grab your BOB, toss an extra pack of jerky into the backseat of your wagon to replace the supply you habitually nibbled out of your rations and grab the cat.
 Over the river and through the wood to your retreat cabin you go.

 You contemplate the situation on the long, easy drive up the knobs to your cabin.
 How awful, the things people have been doing to each other.
 The desperation, the rioting, the anger.
-People that can are fleeing the cities in droves, smaller towns basically closing their borders, for all the good it has done them.
+People who can are fleeing the cities in droves, smaller towns basically closing their borders, for all the good it has done them.
 Whispers of “Civil War 2.”